AdobeXD/plugin-samples/index.md

 **Known issue:** All plugin code must execute synchronously for now.
 Please do not use Promises or the `async` keyword in any of your code.
 Otherwise, XD will stop working correctly.

+<a name="cleanups"></a>
+##### Automatic cleanups

+To make writing your plugin simpler, XD performs a number of automated cleanups after each plugin command finishes:

+* **Artboard reparenting** - If a node is changed to overlap an Artboard, it will automatically become a child of the artboard when the command finishes, and vice versa if a node no longer overlaps an Artboard.
+* **Selection** - Deleted nodes are removed from the selection when the command finishes.
+* **Empty containers** - If deleting node(s) has caused the parent container to become empty, it is automatically deleted as well after the command finishes.